-In 2014 the Royal Mint started striking the new circulating coin for the Glasgow Commonwealth Games.
+In 2014 the Royal Mint struck a new circulating coin for the Glasgow Commonwealth Games.
 But I can still remember back to the summer of 1986…

 My father worked for a bank.
 He came home one evening with half a dozen coins in his hands.
 “I bet you don’t know what these are…”, he said.
 “They’re the new £2 coin.
 They’ve been released to celebrate the Commonwealth Games.”

 This was something genuinely new.
 The only “commemorative” coin in circulation was that slightly odd “hands” 50 pence that no-one really knew much about and there had only been two commemorative crowns issued in the last 20 years – both for Royal events.

 This was a brand new denomination and it commemorated a proper non-royal national event that really engaged the nation.
 Although the 1986 Commonwealth Game coin was largely kept by collectors and never really entered mass circulation, it marked a significant change in the UK’s commemorative coin issuing strategy.

 Six more single-coloured commemorative £2 coins were struck over the next 10 years before the introduction of the fully circulating £2 denomination, which has now seen 50 different designs issued.

 Of course, amongst those 50 coins are four coins from 2002 – again issued to celebrate the Commonwealth Games – this time held in Manchester.
 At first glance, you might struggle to spot the difference between them.
 They all feature the same running athlete trailing a banner behind.
 But each has a different cameo, representing each of the four constituent parts of the United Kingdom.
 Find out how to tell these coins apart here >>

 They are some of the scarcest £2 coins now in circulation, with even the largest mintage (Scotland) set at just 771,750 – just 17% of the first ever commemorative bimetallic £2 coin, which was issued for the Rugby World Cup in 1999.